 Q1.
 Can you think of any other way in which you use the warmth from your breath?

-Answer: We can use the warmth of the breath for the redness of the eye or any injury, by blowing it onto the handkerchief and keeping it on the redness of the eye it gives relief by doing so.
+Answer: We can use the warmth of the breath for the redness of the eye or any injury by blowing it onto the handkerchief, and keeping it on the redness of the eye gives relief.

 Q2.
 Fold a piece of cloth 3-4 times.
 Now bring it close to your mouth and blow hard on it.
 Did the cloth become warm?

 Answer: Yes, even after folding the cloth 3-4 times and by blowing the air from the mouth, the cloth results in warmth.

 Q3.
 Balishtiye saw that the woodcutter was trying to cool the hot potatoes by blowing on them.
 What would have happened if he had eaten the potatoes without cooling them?

 Answer: If Balishtiye had eaten the hot potatoes without cooling them, then it would have caused burns in his mouth.